ronan-pw/shards-babel/README.md

 This repository will not be integrated with Shards itself until the alpha NDA has dropped.

 Usage:
-`busted tests` to run the test suite.
+`busted tests.lua` to run the test suite.